rsps/cmake-scripts/docs/+current/modules/output/index.md

 # Output

-This module offers a few console output utilities.
+This module offers console output utilities.

 ## How to include